Back to blog

 Post-Brexit VAT rules for UK dropshippers are genuinely complex, and the consequences of getting them wrong include HMRC penalties and unexpected import costs.
 This guide translates the technical rules into plain English for dropshippers selling from AliExpress to UK customers, or selling UK-based products internationally.

-Install AliShopping Tools free — check AliExpress products before sourcing for UK market →
+Install AliShopping Tools — check AliExpress products before sourcing for UK market →

 Note: This guide provides general information only.
 Consult an accountant or HMRC-registered tax advisor before making UK VAT compliance decisions.